Skip to content

 If you can't remember which insurer you're with, try the following:

-• Check your emails for policy confirmation messages.
+• Check your emails for policy confirmation messages

-• Review your bank statements for recent insurance payments.
+• Review your bank statements for recent insurance payments

-• Search your physical paperwork if you’ve kept a copy.
+• Search any physical paperwork you've kept

-• Submit a Subject Access Request to the MIB for detailed policy information.
+• Submit a Subject Access Request to the MIB for detailed policy information

 When does my insurance run out?

-• Log in to your insurer’s portal (if available).
+• Log in to your insurer's portal (if available)

-• Look for a renewal reminder email or letter.
+• Look for a renewal reminder email or letter

-• Check your certificate of insurance for the expiry date.
+• Check your certificate of insurance for the expiry date

 What happens if you drive without insurance?